History of Krispy Kreme in Timeline

 2016: Krispy Kreme Returns to Private Ownership

-In 2016, Krispy Kreme returned to private ownership under JAB Holding Company, a private firm based in Luxembourg.
+In 2016, Krispy Kreme transitioned back to private ownership under JAB Holding Company.

 In December 2017, Krispy Kreme moved its corporate headquarters to Charlotte, North Carolina, while Winston-Salem retained operational departments and the Krispy Kreme Support Center.

-As of 2018, Krispy Kreme has over 100 stand-alone stores in the UK and a presence in 500 Tesco stores.
+As of 2018, there are over 100 stand alone Krispy Kreme stores in the UK, and a presence in 500 Tesco stores.

 2018: Krispy Kreme Acquires Insomnia Cookies

-In 2018, Krispy Kreme acquired the bakery chain Insomnia Cookies for $175 million, which continues to operate independently.
+In 2018, Krispy Kreme acquired bakery chain Insomnia Cookies.

 August 25, 2020: First Krispy Kreme Vending Machine Launched

-On August 25, 2020, the first Krispy Kreme vending machine was launched in North Carolina, featuring 3-packs of doughnuts available 24 hours a day.
+On August 25, 2020, the first Krispy Kreme vending machine was launched in North Carolina, featuring 3-packs of doughnuts.

-In May 2021, Krispy Kreme confidentially filed for an initial public offering to once again become a public company.
+In May 2021, Krispy Kreme confidentially filed for an initial public offering to once again go public.

 July 1, 2021: Krispy Kreme Goes Public Again

-On July 1, 2021, Krispy Kreme went public again on the Nasdaq, under the name Krispy Kreme Inc.
+On July 1, 2021, Krispy Kreme became a public company again on the Nasdaq, operating under the name Krispy Kreme Inc.

-In July 2021, Krispy Kreme became publicly traded again on the Nasdaq.
+In July 2021, Krispy Kreme was once again publicly traded on the Nasdaq exchange.

 2022: New Sales Models Introduced

-In 2022, Krispy Kreme began operating new sales models using a "hub and spoke" model to distribute donuts to more access points like convenience and grocery stores and McDonald's restaurants.
+In 2022, Krispy Kreme began operating new "hub and spoke" sales models to distribute donuts to more access points like convenience and grocery stores and McDonald's restaurants.

 On March 26, 2024, Krispy Kreme and McDonald's announced a partnership where Krispy Kreme doughnuts would be rolled out to all McDonald's locations nationwide by the end of 2026.

-In 2024, Krispy Kreme sold a majority stake of Insomnia Cookies to Verlinvest and Mistral Equity Partners, at a $350mm enterprise value.
+In 2024, Krispy Kreme sold a majority stake of Insomnia Cookies to Verlinvest and Mistral Equity Partners.

-By the end of 2026, Krispy Kreme doughnuts will be available in all McDonald's locations nationwide.
+By the end of 2026, Krispy Kreme doughnuts would be rolled out to all McDonald's locations nationwide.